-- Your capital is tied up only for a short amount of time
+- Your capital is tied up only for a short amount of time.

 - This process requires substantial knowledge of the flipping process as well as the real estate market

-5. Online Real Estate Platforms
+5. Real Estate Crowdfunding Platforms

+The investment is usually made via online real estate platforms.
 Investors who put in their money usually expect to receive payment monthly or quarterly in exchange for taking the risk and investing their money in these platforms.